recommenders-team/recommenders/tests/README.md

 More details on how to integrate Papermill with notebooks can be found in their [repo](https://github.com/nteract/papermill).

 ## How to execute tests

+To manually execute the tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.

 *Click on the following menus* to see more details on how to execute the unit, smoke and integration tests: